MicrosoftDocs/dynamics365smb-docs/business-central/faq-suggest-number-series-with-copilot.md

 ## How was Suggest No. Series evaluated?
 What metrics are used to measure performance?

 The feature underwent extensive testing where numerous prompts in US English representing both typical use and use by bad actors.
-Testing was based on Business Central's demonstration data and a large labelled product catalogue available as open source.
+Testing was based on Business Central's demonstration data and a large labeled product catalog available as open source.

 This feature is built in accordance with Microsoft's Responsible AI Standard.
 [Learn more about responsible AI from Microsoft](https://aka.ms/RAI).

-## What are the limitations of Suggest No. Series?
-How can users minimize the impact of the Suggest No. Series limitations when using the system?
+## What are the limitations of Suggest Number Series?
+How can users minimize the effect of the limitations when using the system?

 The feature works best when you use terminology known to [!INCLUDE [prod_short](includes/prod_short.md)].
 Using alternative terminology might produce results that aren't useful.